tarantool/doc/doc/reference/configuration/cfg_storage.rst

     Since version :doc:`2.10.0 </release/2.10.0>`.

-    Specifies the allocator used for memtx tuples.
+    Specify the allocator used for memtx tuples.
     The possible values are ``system``  and ``small``:

     * ``system`` is based on the ``malloc`` function.